Windows81/Roblox-Freedom-Distribution/LEGAL.md

+# A Defence of Fair-Use for Revivals Under US Copyright Law

 I visited Chapman University's legal library and read through "Intellectual Property Law For Business Lawyers 2009-2010 Edition" to look for how well fair use defences can work here.

 Even if we engage in copyright infringement, courts will judge for fair use against a set of criteria.